 Paddock Suit – by Robert Goodman

-First, it should be noted, that the gentleman in this picture was illustrated by Robert Goodman.
-His work in Apparel Arts illustration was well regarded in the 1930s.
+Firstly, it should be noted that the gentleman in this picture was illustrated by Robert Goodman.
+His work in Apparel Arts illustration was well regarded in the 1930’s.
 In 1939, town clothes and accessories for spring and summer were noticeably influenced by sporting clothes of the time.
-That meant: suits came in all shades of brown, the accessories were more colorful, and the shoes came in less traditional colors, such as brown, and less formal shapes.
+That meant that suits came in all shades of brown, the accessories were more colorful, and the shoes came in less traditional colors, such as brown, and less formal shapes.

 The gentleman seen here is wearing a single breasted, fawn colored worsted suit with wide chalk stripes and two buttons.
 Some of you might think that the style looks a little odd because both front buttons are buttoned.
 While that is usually not advisable, this coat is cut differently: the lower button lies exactly on the waistline and the top button lies very close to the breast pocket.
 Considering that this is remarkably higher than on a regular 2 button coat, it makes perfect sense to button both of these buttons.
 This kind of jacket was introduced in 1938 as the Paddock model, which was named after the place for pre-race inspections of horses on a race track.
 The name is rather appropriate, because the two-button Paddock Style is very similar to a riding coat.